 Let’s Catch Up!

-In 2008, Gerry and I (it’s me, Shannon, hi!) purchased our first home and we spent the next 8 years filling it with things that were pretty and shiny, and would impress people when they visited- at least that is what we thought.
+In 2008, we purchased our first home and we spent the next 8 years filling it with things that were pretty and shiny, and would impress people when they visited- at least that is what we thought.
 We didn’t want for anything, that is for sure.
 If we wanted something, we bought it.
 The more new and trendy items for our home, the better.
 We do not have human children, so I even made one of our guest rooms into my giant closet, and made my (Shannon) smaller closet in my master, my tiny office.
 Ger had his own “man room” with all of his music, books, guitar, and anything else that he wanted.
 Yep, that’s right.
 That is how our priorities aligned, at that time.

 The Process Began

 We were on a mission to declutter our home, and our lives.
 We sold many items that we forgot we had, then the things we didn’t need, and we realized that we were beginning to enjoy the process.
 Yes, it’s true.
 Purging “stuff” actually gave us a thrill, and our eyes began widening to our environment, people, and experiences we could have, by not having so much stuff.
 We began caring more about the items we had, valuing quality of quantity, and paying more attention to our carbon footprint.
-We searched for information.
+We became enthralled with searching for information.
 We read books, watched documentaries, listened to podcasts, followed blogs, anything related to minimizing, living tiny, clutter-free, or simplicity.
 We absorbed it all, like sponges.
 Our obsession for things, turned into an obsession to enjoy the hell out of life and what our lives had to offer, and what we offered each other.